What is Gross Weight? Differences and Calculations vs Net Weight

 Road Transport

-Gross weight equals the truck’s weight plus the tare and net weight.
+Gross weight equals the truck’s weight plus the tare and net weight, where the truck’s weight refers to how much the vehicle weighs without any additional load, also known as the curb weight.

 Water Transport